Training & FAQs

 Welcome to the RWA Training and Frequently Asked Questions Page.
 The materials included on this page are aimed for all individuals that handle, process, or authorize RWAs with PBS on behalf of their agency.
 All of these materials are considered "self-service" in that they can be reviewed at any time at your own pace.
 However, should a customer request onsite training, PBS can customize training to address key customer issues.
 Please contact us at AskRWA@gsa.gov to discuss your needs.

-This Introduction to Reimbursable Services training is available to both internal employees and external customers in an effort to impart the same basic level of knowledge, understanding, and common language surrounding the Small Projects & Reimbursable Services Program.
+This Introduction to Reimbursable Services training is available to both internal employees and external customers in an effort to impart the same basic level of knowledge, understanding, and common language surrounding the Reimbursable Services Program.
 It provides information on RWA basics, outlines the RWA management process from receipt of RWA to closeout, and issues guidance on following Federal Fiscal Law and GSA Policy.

 Frequently Asked Questions (FAQs)

 Below you will find FAQs pertaining to RWAs.
-In order to best navigate the site, please click on the tab which you believe your question might fall under and use Ctrl+F to search the page for a particular question or topic.
+In order to best navigate the site, please click on the tab which you believe your question might fall under and search the page for a particular question or topic.
 If you have any further questions or comments please feel free to contact us at AskRWA@gsa.gov.

 eRETA & Customer Letters

 General Questions on Standard Customer Letters

-Four of the customer letters are required for non-recurring RWAs for Federal Customers (A, B, E, and N Type RWAs), and are encouraged, but not required for F Type RWAs.
+Four of the customer letters are required for nonrecurring RWAs for Federal Customers (A, B, F, and N Type RWAs), with the exception of F-types which do not require a completion letter.
 The Follow-Up Letter and Cancellation Letter are both optional for all RWA Types.

 Yes, the signed RWA must be scanned and uploaded to be sent electronically from system with the Acceptance Letter.

-These letters are official RWA correspondence generated by GSA’s official RWA system, RETA.
-They are not signed by GSA, but are intended to communicate with the customer at important trigger points throughout the project.
+These letters are official RWA correspondence generated by PBS’s official RWA system, RETA.
+They are not signed by PBS, but are intended to communicate with the customer at important trigger points throughout the project.

-GSA requires customer letters be sent to all contacts (GSA and Customer) listed on the RWA.
-Additionally, GSA may add anyone else identified as being involved with the project.
+PBS requires customer letters be sent to all contacts (PBS and Customer) listed on the RWA.
+Additionally, PBS may add anyone else identified as being involved with the project.